Asaad47/BioAlgos-Assignment1/README.md

 <br>

-Run `/usr/bin/time -l go run task_1_2.go all` to get the results for all files.
+- Run `/usr/bin/time -l go run task_1_2.go` to get the results for all files.

 Output for this task: